Top 5 Behaviour Management strategies for kids

 Rewards and reinforcements

 The idea behind rewards is a reinforcement of good behavior.
-It is also a means to communicate to the other kids to embrace good behavior and discourage them from unwanted behavior.
+It is also a means to communicate to the other kids to embrace good behaviour and discourage them from unwanted behavior.

 Punishment & Discipline